Search

 • Preheat oven to 375 degrees.

-• Roast for 15-20 minutes, until the squash cubes are tender and golden brown.
+• Roast for 15-20 minutes until the squash cubes are tender and golden brown.
 If you insert a paring knife, you should be able to pull it out of the flesh with little to no resistance.

 • Heat a large soup pot over moderate heat and coat with the remaining tablespoon of oil.
-Allow for the oil to glisten, and add the garlic, ginger, and jalapeño.
+Allow the oil to glisten, and add the garlic, ginger, and jalapeño.
 Sauté for 1 minute until the elements have softened.

 Notes